msheets1983/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+`.map` returns a new array while `.forEach` returns a modified version of the current array.

 2. What is the difference between a function and a method?

+A function is a piece of code called by name whereas a method is a piece of code called by name that is associated with an object.

 3. What is closure?

+A closure is when a inner function has access to the outer function's scope.

 4. Describe the four rules of the 'this' keyword.

+*Global - this points back to the Window object for globally declared functions, objects, etc.
+*Implicit - this points back to the object in which is referenced to the left of the .property or .method() call on the object.
+*New - when a new object is instantiated from a constructor function, this points to the specific object instance which was created
+*Explicit - this is developer selected and explicited defined such as in the use of the .call() or .apply() methods during function invocation.

 5. Why do we need super() in an extended class?

+It is used to call the constructor of a parent class and access a parent's properities and methods.

 ## Project Set up